FedericoRinaudi/wf-eval/README.md

 # Web Flow Evaluation Tool (wf-eval)

-This project evaluates the impact of packet dropping on web traffic performance using eBPF-based packet manipulation, automated browser measurement, and statistical analysis.
+This project evaluates packet dropping defenses against website fingerprinting attacks, measuring both their effectiveness at traffic pattern obfuscation and their impact on web performance using eBPF-based packet manipulation, automated browser measurement, and statistical analysis.

 ## Overview

 The tool implements controlled packet dropping techniques to obfuscate QUIC traffic patterns as a defense against website fingerprinting attacks, while measuring the performance impact of such privacy-preserving modifications.
-It uses eBPF programs for precise packet manipulation, Selenium WebDriver for automated browsing, and network namespaces for traffic isolation.
+It evaluates two aspects: (1) how effectively packet dropping alters traffic patterns for privacy protection, and (2) what performance costs this defense imposes on users.
+The framework uses eBPF programs for precise packet manipulation, Selenium WebDriver for automated browsing, and network namespaces for traffic isolation.

 ## Project Structure